Why Major in Theology and Religion?

-Theology and Religion Are Also Important in Today's World
+Theology and Religion -- Important in Today's World

 An Edge in the Job Market

 The Theology and Religion Major is practical.
 As a major, you will learn to think and read carefully and critically, to write and speak clearly and persuasively, on some of the most complex topics.
 You’ll learn about other religions, such as Islam and Judaism.
 And you’ll learn to understand better how religious convictions shape us ethically, as responsible members of the human community.
 What employer would not consider that an advantage?